FINRA CRD Expungement Attorneys

-Expungement Costs for Financial Advisors is going up.
+Expungement Costs for Financial Advisors is going up in 2020

-According to reports this week, the Securities and Exchange Commission has approved FINRA’s rule proposal that would establish a minimum fee of several thousand dollars for broker requests to clear their records of customer complaints.
+According to reports in June, 2020, the Securities and Exchange Commission has approved FINRA’s rule proposal that would establish a minimum fee of several thousand dollars for broker requests to clear their records of customer complaints.

 The approved rule change will make it significantly more expensive for brokers and their employers who are seeking expungement.
 Clearing their record will now cost close to $8,300.